Simon-leong/DubMaster/report.md

 ## Frontend and Backend Integration

-The full interaction between the two layers is intentionally small:
+We kept the API surface between the two layers narrow:

 ```mermaid
 sequenceDiagram